Pointers to Classic Mac Sites

 Finding other Mac Sites and more Mac info

-Apple has documents and manuals for ALL their previous products.
-All of them.
-On their Web site.
-Here are some useful pointers as of July 2003.
-The site may change, but you can probably use some variation of them to find what you need.
+Prior to that, here WERE some useful pointers.
+You can probably use some variation of them to find what you need.
 Or use some of these keywords and put them into a Google.com Web search.
-Look for Web site features like "support", "archive", "technical information", "PDF" (for Adobe formatted manuals and documents), etc.
+Look for Web site features like "support", "archive", "retired" "technical information", etc. However, Apple apparently blocks specific search-engine searches for specific Tech Notes on Apple's Web domain apple.com. - Herb

-Here's a list of ALL of Apple's monitors by model number (MXXXX), as of Oct 2006
+Here's a list of ALL of Apple's monitors by model number (MXXXX), active as of Jan 2011.

 Apple Legacy Product Support Web page.
 Links to some (but not all) of Apple's LEGACY (old stuff) documents, FAQ's and other information, and to Apple's legacy discussion groups.
 This link added July 2004.

-the menu for specifications (brief technical features) of Apple's older products;
+the menu Web page for specifications (brief technical features) of Apple's older products;

 to Apple's site to download older software;

-a list of links to to older software from Apple for download;
+a list of links to to more, older software from Apple for download;

-Power Macintosh: Using FPM, EDO, SDRAM, and SGRAM [memory] article 19456 from Apple's Knowledge Base Archive
+Power Macintosh: Using FPM, EDO, SDRAM, and SGRAM [memory] article 19456 or HT3063 from Apple's Knowledge Base Archive

-Power Macintosh: Memory Configurations article 20434 from Apple's Knowledge Base Archive
+Power Macintosh: Memory Configurations article 20434 or HT2362 from Apple's Knowledge Base Archive

-Apple has a list of Macintosh port pinouts (cable pinouts) at this link as of 2005 titled "technical note HW19 Pinouts" in their retired TechNOtes section.
+Apple HAD a list of Macintosh port pinouts (cable pinouts) at this link as of 2005 titled "technical note HW19 Pinouts" in their retired TechNOtes section.
+As of 2011, you have to use Apple's "Search" (include archived documents) and look for specific old Mac systems to find port pinouts.

 Low End Mac site